The UK wants to send refugees to Rwanda. Is that legal?

 In London, on the other hand, activists are concerned that the deal could land refugees in a country that is itself beset by allegations of human rights abuses by President Paul Kagame’s administration.

-British Prime Minister Boris Johnson has brushed off such worries, calling Rwanda “one of the safest countries in the world.”
+Mr. Johnson has brushed off such worries, calling Rwanda “one of the safest countries in the world.”
 But just last year, his ambassador for human rights, Rita French, regretted at the U.N.
 Human Rights Council that its government had refused to carry out “credible and independent investigations into allegations of human rights violations including deaths in custody and torture.”

 In the early years of his tenure, Mr. Kagame was feted by the West as he stabilized and rebuilt a country shattered by genocide.
 But two decades on, critics have accused his government of becoming increasingly authoritarian, and of ordering political assassinations both at home and abroad.